unfoldingWord-dev/translationStudio-Info/docs/dPublish.rst

       2. A pop-up message appears after a successful upload.
 This pop-up message includes the repository that the translation is in on the Door43 server.

-      3. Tap the link to view the repository.
+      3. Click the link to view the repository.

 Source Text Request Form
 ^^^^^^^^^^^^^^^^^^^^^^^^